VianneyMI/monggregate/docs/tutorial/search.md

 )
 ```

-By default, Monggregate uses the `text` operator for search queries.
+> 📘 By default, Monggregate uses the `text` operator for search queries.
 This query will find all documents containing "apple" in the description field.

-### Adding Fuzzy Matching
+### ✨ **Adding Fuzzy Matching**

 To handle typos and minor spelling variations, add fuzzy matching: